sofoste93/ConsoleApp_SimpleCalculator/README.md

 # In this version

 - User input: On
-- Wrong user input: off
+- Wrong user input: off / error not handled
-- Select arithmetic symbole: off
+- Select arithmetic symbole: off / unavailable
 - Basic operation:
   Add,
   subtract,
   multiplicate,
-  divide
+  divide,
+  get the rest of division

 - Restart operation: off
 - Auto close: off
+- Press any key to close

 --------------------------------------------------------